 ~Dr. Grant Scull, Kaiser Permanente

 Suboxone is a first-line treatment for opioid addiction.
-It works by blocking the brain’s receptors, thereby reducing both cravings and withdrawal symptoms.
+It works by blocking the brain’s receptors while still partially activating them – thereby reducing both cravings and withdrawal symptoms.

-It is a combination drug, comprised of buprenorphine and naloxone.
+Suboxone is a combination drug, composed of buprenorphine and naloxone.
 Each individual component has a specific purpose:

 Comparing Methadone and Suboxone

 “Suboxone has been a godsend for us in addiction medicine.”